Ip-umd/The_Warehouse_Helper/README.md

 ## Project Overview

-We have developed a Warehouse Helper robot for Acme Robotics.
+This repository is created as the part of ENPM808x Final Project to build a Warehouse Helper robot for ACME Robotics, which navigates through a known environment using path-planning module.
+The software implements autonomous navigation and mapping capability using ROS nodes and the simulated turtlebot platform.

+Robots are becoming an integral component of our everyday life and being deployed in a number of processes over a wide range of applications.
+Such robots are required to find safe and feasible routes to navigate effectively in the environment.

 The Turtlebot3, which we have used  as a base robot, uses a path-planning algorithm(A* algorithm) to navigate in a predefined map of warehouse.
 It then creates an optimal path from start station to goal station, while avoiding obstacles.

 We also have implemented the funtionality that robot can navigate to intermediate stations between start station and goal location.
+We have considered four stations A,B,C and D. The user can given start point as A or B or C and end point as D. When given the start point as A and end point as D, the robot goes from A to B, B to C and then C to D. Accordingly, the same follows when given other start points.

+The completeion of task, will be shown by rotating/spinning the TurtleBot3 continuously at the goal station.

 ## Authors